-(c) Other plants
+(c) Plants discouraged from use

-- (1) Barberry and other thorny plants are discouraged since they tend to catch wind-blown trash. - (2) Yucca is discouraged because it needs significant maintenance to retain an attractive appearance, and it is difficult to remove once established. - (3) Pampas grass is discouraged because it is very large and hard to control.
+- (1) Thorny plants in locations that tend to catch wind-blown trash, such as barberry. - (2) Plants that need significant maintenance to retain an attractive appearance, and are difficult to remove once established, such as yucca. - (3) Plants that are very large and hard to control, such as Pampas grass.